Py-Contributors/awesomeScripts/ig_bot_auto_upload_img/README.md

 # Script to auto upload picture on instagram account

-- Script will automatically upload picture on instagram account from pixaby extract images link.
+- Script will automatically upload picture on instagram account from pixaby and upload on instagram account in interval of every 1 hour.

 ## About Pixaby
 Pixabay.com is a free stock photography and royalty-free stock media website.
 It is used for sharing photos, illustrations, vector graphics, film footage, and music, exclusively under the custom Pixabay license, which generally allows the free use of the material with some restrictions